WELLfed Board of Trustees

 WELLfed NZ Founding Trustee, Co-Founder

-Rebecca has 25+ years corporate experience in IT, business process, project management, senior management and consultancy.
-A long-time volunteer and manager of volunteers, Rebecca has a passion for not-for-profit success through slick operations, events and projects.
-Rebecca supports organisations focusing on justice and wellbeing for New Zealanders - she previously established Bellyful Porirua, a branch of the nationwide charity & is a Trustee of Nikau Foundation.
-Rebecca is a keen home cook and is particularly motivated by health/nutrition, wellness, education, inequality and women’s/children’s issues.
+Rebecca, together with Kim, founded WELLfed in 2016 to connect and nourish our community through food - supporting adults to learn cooking skills to feed their families well.
+Rebecca's corporate background is across financial services IT, business process, project management, senior management and consultancy.
+As a long-time volunteer and manager of volunteers, Rebecca has a passion for not-for-profit success through slick operations, events and projects.
+Rebecca supports organisations that focus on building capability and wellbeing for all.
+She established Bellyful Porirua, a branch of the nationwide charity and has held governance roles for charities including Bellyful NZ and the Nikau Foundation.
+Rebecca's passions include health/nutrition, wellness, education, inequality and women’s/children’s issues.